sali72/my-net-worth/README-GUIDE.md

       "timestamp": "2024-11-25T12:19:07.545506"
     }
     ```

-- Update a currency if you will
+- Update a currency if you will.

     example curl request:

     ```bash
     curl -X 'PUT' \
       'http://127.0.0.1:8000/currencies/67443a0d0edbf08cff819104' \